-And for as long as I’ve been married (19 years this coming Spring), every family picnic with my in-laws has always included my mother in laws’ Portuguese Baked Beans.
+And for our family, it also means the kids go back to school shortly thereafter.
+For as long as I’ve been married, every family picnic with my in-laws has always included my mother in laws’ Portuguese Baked Beans.
 Everyone loves them!

 Well, that’s what she’s been doing all of these years with Campbell’s Pork & Beans.
-At first, I thought about doing the same thing, but then when I looked at the ingredients and all of the added sodium, sugar and preservatives, I knew I could make it a little healthier on my own.
+At first, I thought about doing the same thing, but then when I looked at the ingredients I knew I could make it a little healthier on my own.

 Again, if you’ve been following along on this blog adventure I don’t eat bacon so I left it out.
 If you like bacon, by all means throw some of that in here too.I’ll be bringing these Portuguese Baked Beans in my disposable Chinet Bakeware